ZBYnb/Glypred/README.md

 # Glypred

-Train_MATLAB: Contains the training code based on MATLAB.
+（1）Train_MATLAB: Contains the training code based on MATLAB.
-Train_PyTorch: Provides the training code implemented using the PyTorch framework.
+（2）Train_PyTorch: Provides the training code implemented using the PyTorch framework.
-Predictor: Includes the integrated predictor.
+（3）Predictor: Includes the integrated predictor.